 This measure was dismissed because the GHG reductions could not be substantiated.
 Further, other County departments already have similar programs.
 The County has already published guidance on this and included this in the municipal code.
-CAP Measure Water-02 includes similar actions.

 F.2.16 Low Impact Development